 “She said to the people, ‘Come and see a man who has told me everything I’ve done!
 Could this man be the Christ?’”
 (John 4:29, CEB)

-Introduction to the Samaritan Woman at the Well
+Who Was the Samaritan Woman at the Well?

 Though we are not told this woman’s name, she has the longest conversation with Jesus of any character in the book of John.
 Yet, throughout the years she has often been maligned or misunderstood because of her sexual history.
 This history often colors our reading of this episode, so before diving into the rest of her conversation with Jesus, let’s look at this aspect more closely.

 Certainly, five marriages is a high number.
 But in this time period, it was not unreasonable.
 Widowhood was a common experience in a culture where women were married very young.
 Divorce in order to gain a more socially advantageous marriage was also not uncommon, though it is unclear if the Samaritans allowed women to apply for it without a male guardian as the Romans may have.
 So, it seems most likely that her many marriages were not a result of her choice.